-A deep dialogue into what is needed to quickly deploy today’s technology solutions to optimize distributed energy resources on a reliable, resilient energy grid – including renewables, storage, electrical vehicles and demand response.
-We’ll look at where the objectives of large-scale renewables and distributed resources are aligned and where they are at odds, and how bridges can be built to achieve a common vision.
+What’s needed next to quickly deploy today’s technology solutions to optimize distributed energy resources on a reliable, resilient energy grid – including renewables, energy storage, electric vehicles and demand response?
+Where do the objectives of large-scale renewables and distributed resources align and where are they at odds?
+How can bridges be built to achieve a common vision?

 Who Benefits from Clean Energy?

 As more states and municipalities adopt goals toward 100% clean energy, what policies and programs are essential to provide equal access, including to underserved consumers and communities?
-From renewables and energy efficiency to clean transportation and resiliency, we’ll look at how solutions are beginning to appear in states, cities and local communities.
+From renewables and energy efficiency to clean transportation and resiliency, what solutions are beginning to appear in states, cities and local communities?
 What’s working, what’s not, what’s most easily scalable?
-And what are the most promising opportunities?
+What are the most promising opportunities?

 Rethinking the Utility Business Model for a 100% Clean Energy Future

-Our lunch panel will explore what’s really needed to ensure utilities, their shareholders and investors are supportive and motivated to transition to a 100% clean energy economy – one that supports consumer choice and fair competition for non-utility participants.
+What’s really needed to ensure utilities, their shareholders and investors are supportive and motivated to transition to a 100% clean energy future – one that supports choice and fair competition for all consumers?